 While the RazorBlade all-terrain wheelchair does have off-road capabilities I feel this wheelchair would be better suited for the streets of a major urban city where wheelchair users face uneven sidewalks and gaps from the subway station platform to the train.

 RazorBlade All Terrain Wheelchair

-With larger tires and suspension the RazorBlade all terrain wheelchair is certainly capable of handling some bumps on dirt roads.
-Large rocks, logs, sand or other obstacles will present a problem for this chair.
+With larger tires and suspension the RazorBlade all-terrain wheelchair is certainly capable of handling some bumps on dirt roads.
+Large rocks, logs, sand, or other obstacles will present a problem for this chair.
 The RazorBlade was designed for light off-road use and for some users that is exactly what they are looking for.

 But if you are looking for serious about off-roading should also consider the GRIT Freedom chair or Mountain Trike off-road wheelchairs.
-The lever drive of those wheelchairs allow for more force to be sent to the wheels.
+The lever drive of those wheelchairs allows for more force to be sent to the wheels.
 Meaning you don’t have to be as strong to push them in off-road situations, and you can travel farther before getting worn out.
 The lever drive also keeps your hands off the tires and out of the mud, sand, water, etc. you are rolling through.
-Dirty hands is a problem for people people using the Vipamat Hippocampe off-road.
+Dirty hands are a problem for people using the Vipamat Hippocampe off-road.

-Price – Priced at $1680.00 the RazorBlade all terrain wheelchair is one of the most affordable off-road wheelchairs we have reviewed.
+Price – Priced at $1680.00 the RazorBlade all-terrain wheelchair is one of the most affordable off-road wheelchairs we have reviewed.

 Suspension – This wheelchair has suspension on both the front and rear tires.
-Smoothing out the bumps and making for a more comfortable and in control ride.
+Smoothing out the bumps and making for a more comfortable and in-control ride.

-Weight – At 17.5 pounds the RazorBlade is the lightest all terrain wheelchair we have reviewed.
+Weight – At 17.5 pounds the RazorBlade is the lightest all-terrain wheelchair we have reviewed.